 My philosophical interests include the moral psychology of the emotions, the relations between philosophy and literature, and the tradition of existential thought (especially Søren Kierkegaard and his legacy).
-See below for further information on some of my teaching areas and recent publications, and follow the link to my personal website for copies of selected writings as well as more photos, among other things.
+See below for further information on some of my teaching areas and recent publications.

 Read about the History of our Department